UK & International Events

 15th December 2017-10th January 2018: Capoeira Lab Fieldwork in Salvador De Baiha, Brazil| Supported by Santander Grant.

-Beatrice Allegranti Dance Theatre presented their work-in-progress at the Open Senses Festival and Symposium.
+Beatrice Allegranti Dance Theatre presented their new work-in-progress at the Open Senses Festival and Symposium.
 The work is directly informed by a collaboration with people living with the rare diagnosis of young onset dementia who have offered us poignant and often overlooked insights into their lives.
 More details on the project page.